rickie-ui/FarmerApp/README.md

 # FarmerApp
-App used to store farm records like crop production.
+App used to store farm records like crop production and user's data..